SOC Analyst Career Path: Certification, Role, Salary, and More

 SOC Analyst Career Path

-However, the path to becoming a SOC analyst is no easier than attaining one of the more complex positions in cybersecurity.
 With this article, we aim to help you glean a better understanding of what you need to know to become a SOC analyst as well as what to expect once employed as one.

 What is a SOC Analyst?